mozillascience/studyGroup/lessons/Data Manipulation/Dat_Manipulation_Session.md

 ```

 ### Mutate
-The `mutate`function allows you to create a new column in the dataset.
-The new columb can have characters or numbers.
+The `mutate` function allows you to create a new column in the data-set.
+The new column can have characters or numbers.

 #### Basic structure: